 - Used to create an opening in the windpipe (trachea) and place a plastic tube to help you breathe

 - Most often used for people with severe respiratory disease who need a ventilator to breathe, as well as those with head and neck tumors that are blocking the airway

 - An innovative treatment for patients with moderate to severe obstructive sleep apnea who cannot tolerate CPAP therapy

 - Involves implanting a small stimulator under the skin that stimulates the throat muscles while you sleep to prevent them from collapsing

-- Rush is one of only a handful of sites in the U.S. to offer this treatment using the Inspire hypoglossal nerve stimulator implant
+- Rush was one of the first sites in the U.S. to offer Inspire

 Why choose Rush for sleep surgery